G

 Almost every engine in this space runs the same four-step loop.
 The implementations vary.
 The shape doesn't.

-Step 1: Query understanding.
+1. Query understanding.
 The model reads your question and figures out intent, then expands it.
-Synonyms, related concepts, and what Ahrefs calls query fan-out: breaking a complex question into smaller parallel sub-queries.
+Synonyms, related concepts, and what Google calls query fan-out: breaking a complex question into smaller parallel sub-queries.
 Ask for "a 5-day trip to Japan" and the engine simultaneously searches for hotels in Tokyo, weather in Kyoto, train passes, and a dozen other angles you didn't type.

-Step 2: Retrieval.
-The engine fires those sub-queries against a search index.
+2. Retrieval.
+The engine fires those sub-queries against a search index, matching them against chunked passages of indexed pages rather than whole documents.
 Sometimes that's a partner index like Bing (in ChatGPT's case).
 Sometimes it's a SERP API.
 Sometimes it's a proprietary cached crawl.
-The output is a candidate pool of 10 to 50 documents per sub-query.
+The output is a candidate pool of documents per sub-query, typically a few dozen.

-Step 3: Source evaluation.
-This is where most explainers gloss over.
+3. Source evaluation.
+This is the step most explainers gloss over.
 The system ranks candidates by authority, recency, relevance, and cross-source agreement.
 A claim that shows up in three independent sources beats one that appears in one.
-A page from a domain it has cited successfully before beats a brand-new domain on the same topic.
+The engines don't publish how they score this, but observed citation behavior suggests a domain they have cited before beats a brand-new domain on the same topic.

-Step 4: Generation with citation.
+4. Generation with citation.
 The model takes the surviving sources, fills its context window with their text, and generates an answer grounded in that text.
-The links it shows below the answer are the receipts.
-This whole pattern has a name: Retrieval-Augmented Generation, or RAG.
+The links it shows below the answer are visible citations, though not a perfect provenance trace.
+This whole pattern has a name: Retrieval-Augmented Generation, or RAG, and it is worth understanding what RAG is and how to be the page it retrieves.

-OpenAI also runs its own crawlers.
-OAI-SearchBot is the one that fetches pages live to answer queries in real time.
-GPTBot crawls pages for training data, which is a separate use case (newer ChatGPT models will know what was on your site at training time, but live answers are powered by OAI-SearchBot).
-The bot user agents matter because if your site blocks either of these in robots.txt or via a WAF rule, you're invisible to that engine.
+OpenAI now documents four crawlers, and the three that matter for search visibility have separate jobs.
+OAI-SearchBot builds the index behind ChatGPT search.
+ChatGPT-User fetches a specific page in real time when a user's question points to it.
+GPTBot collects training data, a separate use case (newer ChatGPT models will know what was on your site at training time, but live answers run through the search and fetch bots).
+The fourth, OAI-AdsBot, checks pages submitted as ChatGPT ads and has nothing to do with organic visibility.
+The bot user agents matter because if your site blocks the search or fetch bots in robots.txt or via a WAF (web application firewall) rule, you're invisible to that engine.

 How Perplexity Works (Sonar and Context-Window Saturation)

 Perplexity also leans hard on Reddit.
-Profound's citation tracking shows Reddit is the #1 most-cited domain in Perplexity answers, ahead of every other source.
-If your category has active Reddit discussions and your brand isn't in them, you're handing competitors a free lane.
+Citation tracking from Profound, an AI-visibility vendor, has shown Reddit as the #1 most-cited domain in Perplexity answers in their 2025 analysis, ahead of every other source in that dataset.
+One caveat on that pipeline: Reddit sued Perplexity in October 2025 over scraped data, and unlike Google and OpenAI, Perplexity holds no Reddit licensing deal, so Reddit's weight in Perplexity answers may shift while the case plays out.
+Either way, if your category has active Reddit discussions and your brand isn't in them, you're handing competitors a free lane.

 How Google AI Overviews Work